logo

 1. Open Settings.

-2. Tap General Reset.
+2. Tap General > Transfer or Reset iPhone.

-3. Select Erase All Content & Settings.
+3. Select Erase All Content and Settings.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.